-In most cases, if you have continuing symptoms of pain, visual disturbance, or bleeding, you should go to your eye doctor (a medical doctor who specializes in eye care).
+In most cases, if you have continuing symptoms of pain, visual disturbance, or bleeding, you should go to the emergency room or find a medical doctor who specializes in eye care.

-In general, if you are not sure if you have a serious eye injury, call Dr. Wallace for advice.
+In general, if you are not sure about your eye emergency or the eye injury isn’t a serious eye injury, call Dr. Wallace for advice.